-In 1995, the group's sound gelled when a key ingredient was added to the mix.
-That component was lead singer Arthur Rice.
-The Sutton/Rice/French/Bennett line-up took the Kingdom Heirs to the number one spot on the Singing News monthly airplay charts in September 2001 with a remake of Rex Nelon's "That's Why I Love To Call His Name."
-Between 1995 and 2002, the only significant change for the Kingdom Heirs was the departure of pianist/comedian Jamie Graves and the addition of pianist Jeff Stice.
-The group only toured for a few weeks each winter, so they typically saw great turnouts when they were on the road.
-Meanwhile at Dollywood, they were one of the main attractions.
+In 1995, the group's sound gelled after the arrival of lead singer Arthur Rice.
+The Sutton/Rice/French/Bennett line-up took the Kingdom Heirs to the number one spot on the Singing News chart in September 2001 with a remake of Rex Nelon's "That's Why I Love To Call His Name."
+Between 1995 and 2002, the only change for the Kingdom Heirs was the departure of pianist/comedian Jamie Graves and the addition of pianist Jeff Stice.
+The group only toured for a few weeks each winter, so they typically saw large crowds when they were on the road.
+The rest of the year at Dollywood, they continued to be a main attraction.

 Near the end of 2002, David Sutton, Eric Bennett and Jeff Stice announced they would be leaving the Kingdom Heirs to form their own quartet.
 They would ultimately join forces with another former Kingdom Heirs member, Clayton Inman, and his son Scotty to form Integrity (now Triumphant Quartet).
 The Kingdom Heirs hired Jodi Hosterman to sing tenor, bass singer Jeff Chapman, and Adam Harman to play the keyboard.
 The new line-up quickly found their footing.
 They celebrated two more number one songs in 2005 ("I Know I'm Going There" in February and "Forever Changed" in August).